felixbarten/Fomo3DBot/readme.md

 # FOMO3DBot

+A bot for automated playing of a long forgotten smart contract game.

 ## What is Fomo3D

 Fomo3d was a popular game on the Ethereum blockchain back in 2017.
 It was a ponzi scheme type game that put a severe strain on the network for the time it was popular.